 Of course if you're already in the area of the Fiserv, you may as well go see the king of the Deer District, the 2019 MVP Giannis Antetokounmpo.
 Thanks to him, attending a Bucks game has gone from a snooze fest to an entertaining couple of hours.
 Even if you or your date isn't a big basketball fan, it's hard to not get swept up in the energy of the crowd when Giannis makes a monster dunk from the free throw line.

 The facility is small, so it’s an easy -- but very informative -- tour.
 The highlight comes at the end when you get to sample a ton of their alcohol, from maple rum to absinthe.
 Then head back upstairs and belly up to the bar for some great cocktails.
-Don’t forget to eat some free popcorn, you’ll need it.
+They have a full kitchen now so you can fill your belly with cheese curds and walleye tacos -- you’ll need it.

 If it’s a little too early in your relationship to take a trip to the Bahamas, then just head to The Domes instead.
 The tropical dome is full of palm trees, humidity, and secluded paths for a quick make-out session.

 Or if you prefer, walk and eat -- or bus and eat, for the lazy among us.
 Guided tours take you from one restaurant or bar to the next, where you’ll try a new Bloody, chocolate, pizza slice, or whatever fits the theme of your tour.
 It’s a great way for new MKEans to explore together.

 What better way to get your engine going than revving one at the Harley-Davidson Museum?
 After learning everything you ever wanted to know about H-D, have dinner and drinks at Motor without even moving the car (or bike).